winglang/wing/CONTRIBUTING.md

 The [Wing Contributor's Handbook] has tons of relevant information.
 If you can't find what you need here, please let us know by [submitting an issue].

-The best way to get started is by asking for help in the #Help channel on the [Wing Discord].
+The best way to get started is by asking for help in the #help channel on the [Wing Discord].

 ## Quick Links